the-carlisle-group/Acre-Desktop/README.md

 it has tremendous value as a simple addition to the IDE, eliminating many of the downsides of workspaces, while keeping all of the benefits.

+## Installation
+Acre Desktop is distributed as a compressed folder that contains a folder named acre.
+Uncompress, and put the acre folder anywhere.
+Inside this folder is a workspace named acre.dws.
+Load this workspace once, and restart the APL session.
+Acre Desktop is now installed as a set of user commands.

 ## The Project
 Acre Desktop introduces to the IDE the concept of a project.
 In the workspace, a project is represented by a namespace.
 This is called the **project space**.